-Creekside American Bistro also has an outdoor patio and overlooks the creek; this place is also has a dog menu.
-Almost right next door is Creekside Coffee, which serves delicious brew, teas, wine and beer.
+Creekside American Bistro also has an outdoor patio and overlooks the creek; this place also has a dog menu.
+Almost right next door is Creekside Coffee, which serves delicious brews, teas, wine, and beer.

 Uptown Sedona is a shopping area with flat walkways and views of the Red Rocks.
 Parking rules are strictly enforced, so don’t forget to pay.
-Sedona is historically known for being the backdrop for some of Hollywood’s most famous Westerns, and in Upper Sedona there is a Motion Picture Museum, which talks about the hundreds of movies that were filmed in Sedona.
-The Sedona Art Center in Upper Sedona features works by local artists, including jewelry, fiber arts and photography, and on the ground floor there’s an art studio for classes.
-Sedona is HUGE artist community.
+Sedona is historically known for being the backdrop for some of Hollywood’s most famous Westerns, and in Upper Sedona, there is a Motion Picture Museum, which talks about the hundreds of movies that were filmed in Sedona.
+The Sedona Art Center in Upper Sedona features works by local artists, including jewelry, fiber arts, and photography, and on the ground floor, there’s an art studio for classes.
+Sedona is a HUGE artist community.

-Though there is main section, side streets also have equally cute shops to find great keepsakes and more.
+Though there is a main section, side streets also have equally cute shops to find great keepsakes and more.
 There are of course plenty of places to eat or get a cup of coffee, many with outdoor seating.
-You’ll find many souvenir shops, including items made by and inspired from Native Americans, like warrior dolls, but perhaps the popular item is the world famous t-shirts made with the dye of the Sedona Red Rock called the “Red Dirt Shirt.”
+You’ll find many souvenir shops, including items made by and inspired by Native Americans, like warrior dolls, but perhaps the popular item is the world-famous t-shirts made with the dye of the Sedona Red Rock called the “Red Dirt Shirt.”
 Home on the Porch features stuff for the kitchen garden as well as gifts and collectibles.
 Colorful blown glass vases and jewelry are displayed in a couple of places.
-Crystals and gem stones of all kinds and sizes can also be found for purchase.
+Crystals and gemstones of all kinds and sizes can also be found for purchase.
 There are many Western-inspired shops, including clothing too, like the Cowboy Corral.

 There are a number of places to choose from when it comes to food.
 The Black Cow Cafe serves homemade ice cream but one can also take a seat at the coffee bar and enjoy a fresh baked pastry with a cup of joe.
 Another sweet treat favorite is the Sedona Fudge Company, slicing up fudge since 1887.
 If looking for a nice meal to sit-down American steakhouse then try the Cowboy Club.
 Nonetheless, the Cowboy Club serves in their dimly lit dining room or outside on a patio.
 Thai Palace Uptown is located in Upper Sedona, but off the main tourist road, and has a small patio in front.

 In West Sedona, the all-vegan restaurant, ChocolaTree Organic Eatery, is delicious, even if you’re not a vegan.
-Mariposa is upscale Latin cuisine with an elegant ambiance and pricey menu.
-Red Rock Deli is good place for sandwiches and is reasonably priced, good cookies too.
+Mariposa is upscale Latin cuisine with an elegant ambiance and a pricey menu.
+Red Rock Deli is a good place for sandwiches and is reasonably priced, good cookies too.
 If looking for live music, try the Rouge Hotel & Spa, which commonly features performers.
-The International Sedona Film Festival draws a lot of people every year, and most screens are setup in West Sedona.
+The International Sedona Film Festival draws a lot of people every year, and most screens are set up in West Sedona.

-Sedona has drawn many spiritual practitioners, healers and teachers.
+Sedona has drawn many spiritual practitioners, healers, and teachers.
 Vortexes in Sedona release electromagnetic energy through the earth’s surface.
-For this reason, any many others, the spiritual are strong in Sedona.
-Aura, palm, astrology, and physic readings are ways to tap into your guides and provide insights.
+For this reason, and many others, the spiritual are strong in Sedona.
+Aura, palm, astrology, and physics readings are ways to tap into your guides and provide insights.
 Various reiki sessions are offered throughout Sedona, in which someone works with you to reset and uplift your personal energy field and system, often working with your chakras.
 Seminars and classes on holistic healing methods are also offered in Sedona.
 Here are some places to explore, but there’s more: